SharaGB/Nodel-test/README.md

 ![WhatsApp Image 2022-10-23 at 7 02 45 PM](https://user-images.githubusercontent.com/90220978/197424872-44def626-5a54-45cf-affa-d8f0793d5243.jpeg)

-<p style="background: #e5d3f2; color: #030303; font-weight: lighter; font-style: italic; padding: 10px; border: 2px solid #e6c5fc; border-radius: 8px;">In this contest, the contestant chooses one door among three, and his prize consists of what lies behind it.
-consists of what lies behind it.
-One of them hides a car, and behind the other two is a goat. the other two there is a goat.
-However, before opening it, the presenter, who knows where the prize is, opens the door, who knows where the prize is, opens one of the other two doors and shows that behind it is a goat. that behind it is a goat.
-Now the contestant has one last chance to change the the contestant has one last chance to change the door chosen Should the contestant keep his original choice or choose the other door?
-Should the contestant keep his original choice or choose the other door?
-Does it make a difference?</p>

 The simplest solution to the Monty Hall problem is intuitive.
 The probability of choosing the door with the vehicle as the prize is 1 out of 3 (⅓).
 Meanwhile, the chance of losing is ⅔.
 <br>
 That is, if he keeps his initial choice he maintains ⅓ chance of success.
 On the other hand, if he changes his choice the probability of winning the vehicle increases to ⅔.